-Teach friendship activities and improve social skills in the classroom with these ideas, such as sharing, taking turns, listening, teamwork, & cooperation.
+Teach friendship activities and improve social emotional skills in the classroom with these ideas, such as sharing, taking turns, listening, teamwork, & cooperation.

-We build relationships with our family, friends, and our colleagues every day, and it’s a very natural process for many of us.
+We build relationships with our family, friends, and colleagues every day, and it’s a very natural process for many of us.
 But for our students, solidifying these skills requires direct instruction.

 For those children in your class who may not have the necessary skills to make and nurture friendships, you will need to help build those skills and provide opportunities to practice them daily.